akhilsaini/aws-csa-2017/README.md

 3. Infrastructure protection

-How do you protect your data center – RFID controls, security, CCTV etc?
+How do you protect your data center – RFID controls, security,lockable cabinets, CCTV etc?

-Infrastructure protection essentially exists at VPC level – Physical infra is managed by AWS
+Infrastructure protection essentially exists at VPC level – Physical infra is managed by AWS.
+How you routing?

-How are you enforcing network and host-level boundary protection?
+How are you enforcing network(SG,NACL,Public/private subnet) and host-level boundary protection?
 E.g. Jump host.
 Local down which ports can be used.

 How are you enforcing AWS Service level protections?
-Are you using IAM?
+Different user, groups, strong password protecteion, Are you using IAM?

 How are you protecting integrity of operating system?
+Is anti-virus intalled?

 4. Detective controls

 Detect or identify a security breach

-AWS Services which can help
+  1. AWS Services which can help

   - CloudTrail
   - CloudWatch
   - Config
   - S3
   - Glacier

 How are you capturing and analyzing your AWS logs.
 CloudTrail is a regional service.
 Which 3rd party tools you are using for this analysis.